jqnatividad/qsv/README.md

 [PyO3](https://pyo3.rs) - the underlying crate that enables the `python` feature, uses a build script to determine the Python version & set the correct linker arguments.
 By default it uses the python3 executable.
 You can override the Python interpreter by setting `PYO3_PYTHON` (e.g., `PYO3_PYTHON=python3.6`), before installing/compiling qsv.
 See the [PyO3 User Guide](https://pyo3.rs/v0.17.1/building_and_distribution.html) for more information.

+### Luau/LuaJIT

-Also, consider using the `luau`/`luajit` commands instead of the `py` command if the mapping/filtering operation you're trying to do can be done with `luau`/`luajit`.
+Consider using the `luau`/`luajit` commands instead of the `py` command if the mapping/filtering operation you're trying to do can be done with `luau`/`luajit`.
 [Lua/Luau is much faster than Python](https://benchmarksgame-team.pages.debian.net/benchmarksgame/fastest/lua-python3.html) & [LuaJIT is even faster still](https://luajit.org/performance_x86.html).
-In addition, Luau/LuaJIT is embedded into qsv, can do aggregations & has no external dependencies, unlike Python.
+In addition, Luau/LuaJIT is embedded into qsv, can do aggregations with its `--prologue` & `--epilogue` options & has no external dependencies unlike Python.

 The `py` command cannot do aggregations because [PyO3's GIL-bound memory](https://pyo3.rs/v0.17.2/memory.html#gil-bound-memory) limitations will quickly consume a lot of memory (see [issue 449](https://github.com/jqnatividad/qsv/issues/449#issuecomment-1226095316) for details).
 To prevent this, the `py` command processes CSVs in batches (default: 30,000 records), with a GIL pool for each batch, so no globals are available across batches.

+Note however, that `luau` & `luajit` are mutually exclusive features.

+Choose `luau` if you want to take advantage of its [sandboxing](https://luau-lang.org/sandbox), [type-checking](https://luau-lang.org/typecheck), [additional operators](https://luau-lang.org/syntax) & [various other improvements](https://luau-lang.org/2022/11/04/luau-origins-and-evolution.html) over Lua.

+Choose `luajit` if its increased performance over `luau` is a priority and you don't need `luau`'s additional features.

+`luau` is the default for the prebuilt binaries, with `luajit` as the fallback if `luau` cannot be built for the target architecture.

 ## Environment Variables